autowarefoundation/autoware/planning/behavior_velocity_traffic_light_module/README.md

     :change state to GO_OUT;
     stop
   elseif (no stop signal) then (yes)
-    :change previous state to STOP;
+    :change previous state to PASS;
     stop
   elseif (not pass through) then (yes)
     :insert stop pose;